We all have weaknesses. Let me tell you mine. At least one of them. Here:

 I don’t offer explanations.
 I can’t.
 The explanation bone is missing in my body.

 When someone questions my decisions or my intention, instead of justifying my actions, I simply withdraw and let time reveal the truth.
 If our thinking aligns, you’ll come back, if it doesn’t, you’ll move on.
 Either way, it’s a win-win.
 I feel if I have to explain, they are not ready for me.
-I am more than happy for them to seek their happiness elsewhere than struggle to fathom my thought process.
+I am more than happy for them to seek their happiness elsewhere rather than struggle to fathom my thought process.

 But, that’s not good enough an explanation now, is it?
 For, at times, to save a relationship or to allay the fears and concerns of those around you, you have to give an explanation.
 They expect it.
 Maybe, you owe it to them.
 The past week has been adventurous.
 We had been working on my new blog for over a year.
 I changed development teams, designers, payment gateways and service providers to get the website to a stage where I could look at it and say, yes, this looks beautiful.
 My blog is important to me because it is my personal playground.
 I went for la crème de la crème in every single aspect because I wanted to welcome you to a beautiful home, that’s warm, clutter-free and inviting.
 It represents how I keep things in my brain, it’s my inner world on a screen.

 As totally expected, however, many readers are not happy with the change.
 Somehow, a lot of people in the world have a weird relationship with money and a fantastical, if not skewed, view of what makes something or someone spiritual.
 Apparently, if there’s any money changing hands then you are a commercial tyrant, a bean-counter, someone out there to loot people.
-Of those who wrote in, some hurled very unique kind of profanities that amused me (not my support team though, who were deeply hurt).
+Of those who wrote in, some hurled very unique kinds of profanities that amused me (not my support team though, who were deeply hurt).

 To publicize obscenities or expletives is a little too garish for my taste, so here’s an ultra-small sample of some clean criticism (verbatim and sic):